- Blog Categories

 What is a User Story in Agile?

 A user story in Scrum is nothing but a plain and simple explanation of user needs, i.e., the feature or functionality expected by the user, written from the user's point of view.
 It is examined as the most logical level of requirement decomposition to aid agile teams in the iterative and incremental development of user needs.
+There are different types of user stories that help teams define varying levels of requirements, ranging from simple features to more complex needs.
 Most importantly, since only what can be measured can be achieved, user stories help agile teams to break down mammoth requirements into iteration-sized chunks of progress that can be accomplished piece-by-piece, i.e. in iterations and increments with checkpoints and milestones, i.e. measures of progress to achieve full feature delivery.

 Knowing what user stories are all about lets us now comprehend how to write user stories by way of examples.